Universal-Omega/SimpleBlogPage/README.md

 # SimpleBlogPage
-Mediawiki extension based on BlogPage with different features and no dependencies
+Mediawiki extension based on BlogPage with different features and no dependencies.
+Link: https://www.mediawiki.org/wiki/Extension:SimpleBlogPage

 I created SimpleBlogPage to fix some problems I had with BlogPage.
 It is based on BlogPage version 2.9.0 and differs in several respects: